ncatlab/nlab-content/pages/3552.md

 is precisely a choice $\phi \in A$ of a $d_A$-closed element in degree $n$ and results in adjoining to $A$ the element $b$ whose differential is
 $d b = \phi$.
-This gives the condition in the above definition: the differential of any new element has to be one of the old elements.
+This gives the condition in the above definition: the differential of any new element has to be a sum of wedge products of the old elements.

-Notice that it follows in particular that the cofibrations in $dgAlg_{proj}$ are precisely all the [[retract]]s of relative Sullivan algebra inclusions.
+Notice that it follows in particular that the cofibrations in $dgAlg_{proj}$ are precisely all the [[retracts]] of relative Sullivan algebra inclusions.

 =--